nodeontrain/nodeontrain.xyz/tuts/account_activation.md

 <img src="/img/tuts/account_activation2.png" alt="account_activation2" width="100%" />

-Of course, currently user activation doesn’t actually do anything, because we haven’t changed how users log in.
+Of course, currently user activation doesn't actually do anything, because we haven't changed how users log in.
 In order to have account activation mean something, we need to allow users to log in only if they are activated.

 `app/controllers/sessions_controller.js`